Hosea Hudson: Struggle for voting rights

-Organizations and Employment
+Organizations and employment

-Hosea Hudson was involved with many organizations, unions, and held several different jobs from the 1930s to the 1950s.
+Hosea Hudson was involved with many organizations and unions, and held several different jobs from the 1930s to the 1950s.
 In 1933, he organized mass meetings of the unemployed in Birmingham, Alabama.
 The goal of these gatherings was to draw attention to the use of unskilled workers to carry out skilled labor, specifically road construction, without appropriate wages.
 A few years later, he was heavily involved in a trade-union at the Wallwork Foundry of the Tennessee Coal and Railroad Company.
 Unions were not allowed by the Wallwork Foundry, so the Steel Workers Union allowed him to become a member of a shop at another plant.
-From 1937 - 1938, he worked as the recording secretary of the Steel Workers Local 1489.
+From 1937 to 1938, he worked as the recording secretary of the Steel Workers Local 1489.
 Hudson was then elected a delegate to the second Southern Negro Youth Congress Convention in 1938, resulting in the loss of his job upon relocation to Birmingham, Alabama.
 There, he served on the planning committee with Henry O. Mayfield.

 In the summer of 1938, an unemployed Hudson began collaborating with fellow Communist Party member Joe Gelders to form a club to encourage people to register to vote.
 The two worked to form a committee that went on to create the Right To Vote Club.
-One of the issues the group was trying to combat was the intentionally confusing and needlessly complicated steps necessary to appeal voter registration for Black Americans as opposed to white Americans.
+One of the issues the group was trying to combat was the intentionally confusing and needlessly complicated steps necessary to appeal voter registration for Black Americans as opposed to White Americans.

 The club gained considerable acknowledgement from several organizations over the course of the next year.
 Members from the NAACP began attending and speaking at meetings.
 Eventually, the president of the Negro Democratic Voters Club approached Hudson to attempt to have the Right To Vote Club become affiliated with their organization.
 However, Hudson brought the idea to the attention of other members of the club and it was decided against.